Existence of a Stationary Navier-Stokes Flow Past a Rigid Body, with Application to Starting Problem in Higher Dimensions: Introduction and main results

 see Galdi \cite[Section VII]{galdi2011}.
 As already mentioned above, this result is well known in three-dimensional case even for large $a>0$, but it is not found in the literature for higher dimensional case $n\geq 4$.
 Our theorem covers the three-dimensional case as well and the proof is considerably shorter than the one given by authors mentioned above since we focus our interest only on summability at infinity rather than anisotropic pointwise estimates.
 The second aim is to give an affirmative answer to the starting problem as long as $a$ is small enough, that is, to show the attainability of the stationary solution obtained above.
 The result extends Galdi, Heywood and Shibata \cite{gahesh1997} to the case of higher dimensions.
 Even for the three-dimensional case, our theorem not only recovers \cite{gahesh1997} but also provides better decay properties, for instance,

 for some $\rho>0$, that should be compared with (\ref{inftyconvergence}).
 This is because the fluid is initially at rest and because the three-dimensional stationary solution $u_s$ belongs to $L^q(D)$ with $q<3$; to be precise, since $q$ can be close to $2$, one can take $\rho$ close to $1/2$ in (\ref{inftyconvergence2}).
-This decay rate is sharp in view of presence of $u_s$, see (\ref{h1}) below, in forcing terms of the equation (\ref{NS3}) for the perturbation.
+Due to the $L^q$-$L^r$ estimates of the Oseen semigroup established by Kobayashi and Shibata \cite{kosh1998}, Enomoto and Shibata \cite{ensh2004,ensh2005}, see Proposition \ref{proplqlr}, this decay rate is sharp in view of presence of $u_s$, see (\ref{h1}) below, in forcing terms of the equation (\ref{NS3}) for the perturbation.
 Our result can be also compared with \cite{tomopre} by the present author on the starting problem in which translation is replaced by rotation of the body $\O\subset \R^3$.
 Under the circumstance of \cite{tomopre}, the optimal spatial decay of stationary solutions observed in general is the scale-critical rate $O(|x|^{-1})$, so that they cannot belong to $L^q(D)$ with $q\leq 3=n$, and therefore, we have no chance to deduce (\ref{inftyconvergence2}).
 Another remark is that, in comparison with stability theorem due to \cite{ensh2005} for $n\geq 3$, more properties of stationary solutions are needed to establish the attainability theorem.
 Therefore, those properties must be deduced in constructing a solution of (\ref{sta}).
 Let us state the first main theorem on the existence and summability of stationary solutions. \begin{thm} Let $n\geq 3$.
 For every $(\alpha_1,\alpha_2,\beta_1,\beta_2)$ satisfying

 there exists a constant $\delta=\delta(\alpha_1,\alpha_2,\beta_1,\beta_2,n,D)\in(0,1)$ such that if

 problem $(\ref{sta})$ admits a unique solution $u_s$ along with

 where $C>0$ is independent of $a$. \end{thm} The upper bounds of $\alpha_2$ and $\beta_2$ come from (\ref{s}) with $q<n/2$ in Proposition \ref{proplinear} on the $L^q$-theory of the Oseen system, whereas the lower bounds of $\alpha_1$ and $\beta_1$ are just (\ref{fundamentalint}).
 For the proof of Theorem \ref{rmkrho}, we define a certain closed ball $N$ and a contraction map $\Psi:N\ni v\mapsto u\in N$ which provides the solution to the problem